cmbi/metadome/README.md

-metadom-api is a REST wrapper around metadom.
+The metadom-api is a REST wrapper around metadom.

 # metadom-api
 # Development